Skip to main content

 (8) "Ambient water temperature" means the spatial (longitudinal, lateral and vertical) and temporal water temperature measured in the receiving body of water prior to a specific waste heat discharge, and is outside the influence of any thermal mixing zone.

-(9) "Area of initial mixing" or "AIM" means the limited zone where discharge-induced mixing causes the effluent to rapidly mix with the receiving water such that the area may not be physically inhabitable to aquatic life.
-The inside mixing zone maximum criteria may be exceeded within the AIM but shall be met on the perimeter of the AIM.
+(9) "Area of initial mixing" or "AIM" means the limited zone where discharge-induced mixing causes the effluent to rapidly mix with the receiving water such that the area is not physically inhabitable to aquatic life.
+The inside mixing zone maximum criteria may be exceeded within the AIM but is to be met on the perimeter of the AIM.

-(10) "Average temperature" represents the arithmetic mean of multiple daily average temperatures over a consecutive fifteen- or thirty-day period.
+(10) "Average temperature" represents the arithmetic mean of multiple daily average temperatures over a consecutive fifteen-day or thirty-day period or as otherwise specified in rule.

 (11) "Baseline BAF" means: